Richard Proenneke: Death and legacy

 The Early Years: The Journals of Richard L. Proenneke 1967–1973 was published by Alaska Geographic in 2010.
-As with More Readings From One Man's Wilderness, the volume is edited by John Branson.
+As with More Readings From One Man's Wilderness, the volume was edited by John Branson.
 This collection of journals covers Proennekes' first years at Twin Lakes, including the construction of his cabin and cache.
 The journal entries overlap those in Sam Keith's edited collection of some of Proenneke's journals, One Man's Wilderness: An Alaskan Odyssey.
 But unlike that book—in which Keith frequently modified Proenneke's writing style—The Early Years presents Proenneke's journals with minimal or no modification.

 In 2017, a Richard Proenneke museum exhibit was opened at the Donnellson Public Library in Donnellson, Iowa, near Proenneke's hometown of Primrose.
 The exhibit features a replica of Proenneke's cabin, some of his writings, and other artifacts.

 In 2016 and 2018, respectively, A life in Full Stride: The Journals of Richard L. Proenneke 1981-1985 and Your Life here is an Inspiration: The Journals of Richard L. Proenneke 1986–1991 were published.
-In 2020, the fifth and final collection of Proenneke's journals, Reaching the End of the Trail: The Journals of Richard L. Proenneke 1992–2000 was published.
-These three final collections were published by the Friends of Donnellson Public Library, The Richard Proenneke Museum, and were edited by John Branson.
+In 2020, the fifth and final collection of Proenneke's journals, Reaching the End of the Trail: The Journals of Richard L. Proenneke 1992–2000, was published.
+These three final collections were published by the Friends of Donnellson Public Library, the Richard Proenneke Museum, and were edited by John Branson.

+Monroe Robinson, a woodworker who restored Dick's cabin and spent 19 summers there after Dick moved out, giving tours, wrote a book called The Handcrafted Life of Dick Proenneke in 2021.
+This book focused on the tools and hand-made creations of Dick through his journals.

+Additionally, the Donnellson Public Library published, in 2024 and 2025, Dear Jake Volume I and Dear Jake Volume II.
+These books include letters written from Richard to his brother Raymond "Jake" Proenneke.
+These two volumes cover the years 1965-1984 and are believed to be the very first Journal Richard wrote at Twin Lakes.